gkurts/git-training/handouts/0001-01-02-Introduction.md

 ## Snapshots vs Deltas

 In some VCS like SVN, it is the delta/changes in files that are recorded over time.
-When recording Detlas - it is only the changes in each file that gets recorded.
+When recording a delta - it is only the changes in each file that gets recorded.

 With Git, a snapshot is taken - a full version of the files in the staging area is saved when a commit is done.